What To Do With Your ED/EA Outcomes

 If you were deferred or rejected from your Early Decision school, you are now released from your binding agreement.
 Once you get over your frustration and disappointment, you need to consider your strategy for moving forward.

 • If you were rejected, then that decision is final for this application cycle.
 You may not re-apply there this year.
 Many students ask if they can reach out to admissions.
 I strongly advise not to.
-Admissions is inundated with complaints and angry requests for information, and I don’t see what you would gain.
+Admissions is inundated with complaints and angry requests for information, and the college will not change its decision, so these calls are not useful.
 If, on the other hand, you have formed a strong relationship with an admissions officer, you may ask them if there is anything they can tell you about the outcome.
 It could help you as you edit any applications you are putting in for regular decision or ED round 2.
 Parents, do not, under any circumstances, reach out on behalf of your kid.
 This is something they need to handle.

 • If you were deferred and are still interested in the ED school, read the deferral letter to learn what you can submit.
+Do not rush this process— many admissions offices are not yet focused on the regular decision applicants, and you want to put your best foot forward again with as much information as possible.
 New information is the most persuasive:

 • Can you send additional letters of recommendation?